firesim/firesim/docs/Getting-Started-Guides/On-Premises-FPGA-Getting-Started/Xilinx-Vitis-FPGAs.rst

    #.
 Setting up a "Manager Machine" from which you will coordinate building
       and deploying simulations locally.

-#. **Single-node simulation tutorial**: This tutorial guides you through the
+#. **Single-node simulation guide**: This guide walks you through the
    process of running one simulation locally consisting of a single
    |fpga_name|, using our pre-built public FireSim |bit_type| bitstream.

-#. **Building your own hardware designs tutorial (Chisel to FPGA Image)**:
+#. **Building your own hardware designs guide (Chisel to FPGA Image)**:
-   This tutorial guides you through the full process of taking Rocket Chip RTL and any custom RTL plugged into Rocket Chip and producing a FireSim bitstream to plug into your simulations.
+   This guide walks you through the full process of taking Rocket Chip RTL and any custom RTL plugged into Rocket Chip and producing a FireSim bitstream to plug into your simulations.
 This automatically runs Chisel elaboration, FAME-1 Transformation, and the |build_type| FPGA flow.